 For beginners, mechanical devices can be intimidating but they are well-worth taking the time to learn to use.
 They offer an extra layer of security and can help reduce belayer-fatigue when projecting hard routes that require plenty of rests.

 There has been a long-standing debate around the appropriateness of new climbers learning to belay using an assisted-braking device.
 The idea is that it’s better to develop good technique and habits with the old-school devices that require 100% attention at all times.
 The counter-argument is that it’s good for a new belayer to have an extra layer of security.
 There really is no right answer and if you are buying your first belay device, we would recommend talking to the people you will be climbing with and seeing what they prefer.

 The most important thing to consider is what type of climbing you will be doing.
 From there, you can narrow down the list of appropriate belay devices and choose one that will best suit your needs.
 The GriGri has dominated the assisted-braking market for a long time but recently there have been several viable alternatives released or announced (e.g., the Trango Vergo and the Wild Country Revo).
-For non-assisted-braking, the Black Diamond ATC Guide and Wild Country Pro Guide Lite offer great functionality and versatility but other options exist that have a few fancy features (e.g., the DMM Pivot).
+For non-assisted-braking, the Black Diamond ATC Guide and Wild Country Pro Guide Lite offer great functionality and versatility but plenty of other options exist.